hotosm/TM-Extractor/Readme.md

 1. **Create an AWS Lambda Function:**

-   - In the AWS Management Console, navigate to the Lambda service.
+   - In the AWS Management Console, navigate to the Lambda service, Choose role and create one with necessary permissions
-   - Click on "Create function" and choose "Author from scratch."
-   - Enter a name for your function and choose an existing role or create a new one with the necessary permissions.

 2. **Set Environment Variables:**

    - Add the following environment variables to your Lambda function configuration:

      - `CONFIG_JSON`: Path to the config JSON file.
 Default is `config.json`.
-     - Refer to [Configurations](#configuration) for more env variables
+     - Refer to [Configurations](#configuration) for more env variables as required

 3. **Deploy the Script as a Lambda Function:**

-   - Zip the contents of your project, excluding virtual environments and unnecessary files.
+   - Zip the contents of your project, excluding virtual environments and unnecessary files (Including config.json)
    - Upload the zip file to your Lambda function.

 4. **Configure Lambda Trigger:**